Xand3rxx/react-discord-sidebar-ui-clone/README.md

 # Discord UI Clone

-Discord UI Clone built with React and Tailwind CSS.
+Discord UI Clone built with React and Tailwind CSS.(Not fully functional)

+## Project setup

+1. CD into the application root directory with your command prompt/terminal/git bash.

+2. Run `npm install`.

+3. Run `npx json-server --watch db.json` to create a JSON database.

+4. `npm run server` runs the JSON server which is currently running on port 3500, you can configure to a more suitable port in the `package.json >> scripts >> server` file.

+5. For more information on JSON server, you can visit this link [https://www.npmjs.com/package/json-server[](JSON Web Server).

 ## Available Scripts